 Too poor for college, but too rich for financial aid?

 Join the club- because you are not alone.
-My dad might be loaded, but I don’t have an extra $50,000 just laying around….
+My dad might make good money, but I don’t have an extra $50,000 just laying around….
 Don’t feel hopeless!
-There are still plenty of options.
+There are still plenty of options if you’re technically too rich for financial aid.

 1. Apply for a scholarship, there are so many out there.